Sainsbury's King says does not have next job lined up

 "I'm optimistic that now it's clear what my tenure is at Sainsbury's that opportunities will come my way and I'll consider those as and when they do," he said.

-King pointed out that the arrangements for his departure include a "non compete" clause that covers the 12 months after he leaves, ruling him out from taking a position at Britain's other major grocers, including Morrisons, Asda, Tesco and Marks & Spencer.
+King pointed out that the arrangements for his departure include a "non compete" clause that covers the 12 months after he leaves, ruling him out from taking a position at Britain's other major grocers, including Morrisons (MRW.L), Asda (WMT.N), Tesco (TSCO.L) and Marks & Spencer (MKS.L).

 Sainsbury's said King would be succeeded as CEO by Mike Coupe, the current commercial director, on July 9.